dsc-courses/dsc30-2023-su/projects/deques.md

 {: .deliverable }
 Explain the part of the `LinkedDeque` class that you're most proud of programming.

+{: .deliverable }
+Run all the `tests` in IntelliJ and show a summary of the results.
+If the implementations pass all the test cases, explain an interesting bug that you addressed during your programming process.
+If the implementations do not pass all the test cases, explain what you think could be causing the problem.

+## Test

+Write at least 2 additional test cases for the `Deque` interface in the `DequeTests` abstract class.

+{: .deliverable }
+Explain how your additional test cases improve the test coverage.
+How do they address scenarios that weren't already covered by the provided test cases?

 ## Analyze and compare